rgctechfi/ecodata_cloud/Setup.md

 Service account `bruin-ingestor@ecodatacloud.iam.gserviceaccount.com` is provisioned by Terraform for the project, but it is **not** the credential used by local Bruin runs unless you explicitly wire it into the runtime yourself.

+Important implementation detail:
+- the repository does **not** rely on manual `gcloud iam service-accounts create` or `gcloud projects add-iam-policy-binding` commands
+- the `bruin-ingestor` service account and its IAM bindings are created declaratively by Terraform in [main.tf](/Users/rgctechfi/Projects/ecodata_cloud/terraform/main.tf)
+- in practice, running `terraform apply` or `make provision` is the documented way to create the service account and apply IAM roles in this project

 Terraform currently grants this service account:
 - `roles/storage.admin`
 - `roles/storage.objectAdmin`